MajidMehrnia/Electromechanical-Systems-Engineering/README.md

  <b>An integrated ECAD-MCAD flow creates a digital thread through the design</b>
 <img width="1226" height="364" alt="image" src="https://github.com/user-attachments/assets/567c381d-a811-4ea5-a1e1-e61f3a3767bc" />
 </p>
-An integrated ECAD–MCAD digital thread connects the electrical architecture and wiring-harness definition with the model-based system engineering environment.
+An integrated ECAD-MCAD digital thread connects the electrical architecture and wiring-harness definition with the model-based system engineering environment.
 Electrical design data, interfaces and connectivity are therefore linked to the MATLAB/Simulink/Simscape/GT-SUITE models used to analyze the EV system.
 This enables traceability from electrical requirements → E/E architecture → power and control interfaces → electromechanical system models → mechanical integration → verification and PLM release.

 This repository presents a model-based engineering study of an integrated electric vehicle system using MATLAB, Simulink, Simscape and GT-SUITE.
 The simulation architecture is used to investigate the interaction between electric motors, power electronics, mechanical driveline, control systems, thermal systems and vehicle-level operating scenarios.
 The engineering focus is on the development and analysis of **electromechanical motion systems** and the interfaces between: